AdobeDocs/experience-manager-64.en/help/communities/using/extend-sample-page.md

 The client libraries necessary for the style and functioning of the default Comments are also necessary for extended Comments.

 The [Community Components Guide](../../communities/using/components-guide.md) identifies the required client libraries.
-Browse to the Component Guide and view the Comments component, for example :
+Browse to the Component Guide and view the Comments component, for example:

 [http://localhost:4502/content/community-components/en/comments.html](http://localhost:4502/content/community-components/en/comments.html)